michael-jacobs/michael-jacobs.github.io/_pages/services.md

 ---

-I work with organisations who want to gather and exploit new or existing data to provide actionable insights to decision makers.
+I work with organisations to gather and exploit new or existing data to provide actionable insights to decision makers.
 Services provided include:

 **DATA PROCESSING, AUTOMATION & ANALYSIS**
 From compiling and merging data from disparate sources, to working with very big data sets, I design and implement processes to enable the automation of data cleaning, aggregation and interogation.